 - Write it yourself.
 If you do not write your college application essay yourself, or if you get too much help, admissions people will know.
 They know what a high school senior’s voice sounds like.
 “You can get help, but in the end, it must be your voice, and a savvy admissions officer will know if it isn’t.” said James R. Fowler, Jr., assistant vice president of enrollment, Dean College.

-For a more in-depth look at how to give admissions officers what they are looking for, download Wow Writing Workshop’s free eBook, Write Your Way Into College.
+For a more in-depth look at how to give admissions officers what they are looking for, download Wow Writing Workshop’s free eBook, How to Write an Effective College Application Essay.
 Wow offers a variety of products and services that can help your college application essay stand out.

 We can guide you through the essay writing process more quickly, with less stress, and toward an essay that will give you a better chance of getting into top choice schools.